GregorR/exc/README.md

 conventional C code.
 In fact, conventional C code can be compiled with exc flawlessly[2].
 The purpose of exc is not to replace C, only to extend it.

+exc's changes to C's syntax are documented in exc-vs-c.txt and decorations.txt. exc's builtin decorations are documented in exc.txt.

 [1] Not that this is a good idea.

 [2] exc is preprocessed, like C, but because preprocessing includes all